How to Fix Window Tint That Is Peeling

 Step 1: Diagnose…Is It Just Bubbles?
 Or Is Your Window Tint Peeling Off Completely?

-This might seem obvious advice to some, but be sure you’ve got a peeling window tint problem and not just bubble trouble.
+This might seem like an obvious piece of advice to some, but be sure you’ve got a peeling window tint problem and not just bubble trouble.
 A bubble may be fixable with a quick spray of soapy water, but if the tint film is actually coming off in large sheets, you’ll need some more help.

 Step 2: Figure Out Whether You Have One Large Problem or Several Smaller Ones